ScaredIbis/flexible-crypto-trader/README.md

 - Disabled cloudwatch schedules (cron schedules) will appear to be enabled from the Lambda console.
 This is a [known issue](https://github.com/serverless/serverless/issues/5111).
 Running serverless package will build the cloudformation template without deploying to aws.
-You can verify that the http event(s) have status 'DISABLED' in the output of this command.
+You can verify that the http event(s) have status 'DISABLED' in the stack update template in the .serverless directory.

 ## License
 This project is [MIT licensed](https://github.com/scaredibis/flexible-crypto-trader/blob/master/LICENSE)